RoboJackets/robocup-software/docs/source/tutorial.rst

 "Prerequisites"--our workspace is already set up for you, and we'll walk through instructions for building your code here.

 This section is by far the most difficult of the tutorial.
-If you've made it this far, though, you should have everything you need for this section *except for* C++ knowledge.
-This is a real hurdle.
-If you already have Java or C experience, the syntax is similar enough to where you'll be able to work through this section, even if it takes you some time.
-If you aren't so lucky, read through the sections "Basics of C++", "Program structure", and "Classes" of `the C++ tutorial <https://cplusplus.com/doc/tutorial/>`_ and try your best.

 **Read the rest of this section before starting.**